ClickHouse/ClickHouse/rfcs/control-groups/README.md

 `max_connections`, `max_thread_pool_size`, `background_pool_size`.

 * With global limits in place it is also a good idea to have **per query limits**.
-Having per query limits allows the server to process multiple "well behaved" queries simultaneously by preventing "bad" queries causing havoc or exhausting all available resources.
+Having per query limits allows the server to process multiple "well-behaved" queries simultaneously by preventing "bad" queries causing havoc or exhausting all available resources.

     Examples of per query limits: `max_memory_usage`, `min_execution_speed_bytes`, `max_network_bandwidth`.

-    While individual queries can be "isolated" nothing stops a single user from sending as many "well behaved" queries as possible (intentionally, or by accident) rendering the system unavailable for other users.
+    While individual queries can be "isolated" nothing stops a single user from sending as many "well-behaved" queries as possible (intentionally, or by accident) rendering the system unavailable for other users.

 * Enter **per user limits.** While I don't know the exact reason they were